Facebook confirms it records users' call history, stoking furor

 Breaking News Emails

+There is also growing evidence that public opinion on Facebook has shifted.
+An Axios-commissioned Survey Monkey poll shows that the social network's favorability has declined since October by 28 points, nearly double that of all the other tech giants.
+The #deletefacebook hashtag has continued to flourish on social media as customers strike out against Facebook, with tech billionaire Elon Musk bringing further visibility to the movement last week when he deleted the Facebook page for two of his companies, Tesla and SpaceX.

-Facebook confirmed Sunday that it has been keeping texting and call logs for millions of people who use Android phones to access Facebook Messenger, adding to a growing backlash over how the company handles the user data that drives its record-setting profits.
+That same day, Facebook confirmed that it has been keeping texting and call logs for millions of people who use Android phones to access Facebook Messenger, adding to a growing backlash over how the company handles the user data that drives its record-setting profits.

 One of them was developer Dylan McKay, who posted last week that his file appeared to show a call log of every single call he'd made for the past few years.
 The data included who the call was to or from, the date, time and duration.
 The calls were not made using Facebook or one of its apps, they were just the calls he'd made on his phone.